Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics: Introduction

-\textbf{Idea of the proof:} By a standard approach proposed by Viehweg in \cite{Vie}, granted the bigness of $K_Y$, to prove subadditivity of Kodaira dimensions, we only need to prove the weak positivity of $f_*\omega_{X/Y}^l$.
-Unfortunately, in positive characteristics, if fibers have bad singularities, the sheaf $f_*\omega_{X/Y}^l$ is not necessarily weakly positive (see Raynaud's example \ref{ray-example} below).
+\textbf{Strategy of the proof:} Let's explain our idea to study subadditivity of Kodaira dimensions.
+Recall that by the standard approach proposed by Viehweg in \cite{Vie}, granted the bigness of $K_Y$, we only need to prove the weak positivity of $f_*\omega_{X/Y}^l$.
+Unfortunately, in positive characteristics, if fibers have bad singularities, then the sheaf $f_*\omega_{X/Y}^l$ is not necessarily weakly positive (see Raynaud's example \ref{ray-example} below).
 To overcome this difficulty, stimulated by \cite{PSZ} and \cite{Pa2}, we prove a positivity result (Theorem \ref{mthp} below) without singularity conditions, but at the cost of assuming other conditions like nefness and relative semi-ampleness.
 These conditions are closely related to minimal model theory.
-For a fibration of a 3-fold, by passing to a minimal model, we can prove that the sheaf $F_Y^{g*}f_*(\omega_{X/Y}^l \otimes \omega_Y^{l-1})$ contains a non-zero weakly positive sub-sheaf under certain situations (say, when $\omega_{X/Y}$ is $f$-big), which plays a similar role as the sheaf $f_*\omega_{X/Y}^l$ does in proving subadditivity of Kodaira dimensions.
+For a fibration of a 3-fold, by passing to a minimal model, we can prove that the sheaf $F_Y^{g*}f_*(\omega_{X/Y}^l \otimes f^*\omega_Y^{l-1})$ contains a non-zero weakly positive subsheaf under certain situations (say, when $\omega_{X/Y}$ is $f$-big), which plays a similar role as the sheaf $f_*\omega_{X/Y}^l$.